A-Soltani255/Kubespray/Installing-Airgapped-Hardened-Kubernetes-Cluster-Using-Kubespray.md

 # Air‑Gapped & Hardened Kubernetes with Kubespray — Complete Instruction
-_Last updated: 2025-11-25 13:55:51 UTC_
+_Last updated: 2026-06-03 13:55:51 UTC_

 ## Introduction:
-This document distills the experience I gained from building this scenario multiple times: a Kubernetes 1.32.5 cluster on Rocky Linux 9 in a fully air-gapped (offline) environment using Kubespray and Sonatype Nexus.
+This document distills the experience I gained from building this scenario multiple times: a Kubernetes 1.32.5 cluster on Rocky Linux 10 in a fully air-gapped (offline) environment using Kubespray and Sonatype Nexus.
 It is based on repeated, real deployments and focuses on the meaningful, hard-earned details that matter in practice: mirroring RPMs and container images, staging Kubernetes binaries, configuring containerd with HTTP registry mirrors, pinning versions, disabling non-essential add-ons, and validating the final cluster.
 My goal is to give you a reproducible, opinionated path that reflects what actually worked in practice—not just theory.

 The environment used throughout:
-- Control planes: master1 (`192.168.154.131`) master2 (`192.168.154.132`) master3 (`192.168.154.134`)
+- Control planes: master1.soltani.co (`192.168.10.1`) master2.soltani.co (`192.168.10.2`) master3.soltani.co (`192.168.10.3`)
-- Workers: worker1 (`192.168.154.135`), worker2 (`192.168.154.136`)
+- Workers: worker1.soltani.co (`192.168.10.4`), worker2.soltani.co (`192.168.10.5`)
-- Build/automation: kubespray (`192.168.154.137`) — also chould serves offline files over HTTP (`:8080`)
+- Build/automation: kubespray.soltani.co (`192.168.10.10`) — also chould serves offline files over HTTP (`:8080`)
-- Artifact hub: nexus (`192.168.154.133`) — YUM (hosted) for RPMs and Docker (hosted) registries on `:5000` `:5001` `:5002` `:5003` for images
+- Artifact hub: nexus.soltani.co (`192.168.10.20`) — YUM (hosted) for RPMs and Docker (hosted) registries on `:5000` `:5001` `:5002` `:5003` for images

 > Design choices (and why):
 >- Air-gapped: reduces supply-chain risk, satisfies compliance, and guarantees repeatable builds by eliminating “latest from the Internet”.
 >- Kubespray: declarative, idempotent, and inventory-driven automation built on Ansible; easier to audit than ad-hoc kubeadm scripts.
 >- containerd (+ nerdctl/ctr): the CNCF-blessed container runtime with clear, file-driven mirror and auth configuration.
->- Cilium (KDD mode): mature, simple underlay/overlay networking; no external datastore; offline artifacts are small and easy to mirror.
+>- Cilium (CRD mode): mature, simple underlay/overlay networking; no external datastore; offline artifacts are small and easy to mirror.
 >- Core components only: apiserver, controller-manager, scheduler, etcd, kube-proxy, CoreDNS, Cilium node/controllers.
 We explicitly disable nginx-proxy, dns-autoscaler, metrics-server, Helm, etc., for a minimal, production-friendly baseline.

 ### What you will do (nature of the work)

-#### 1. Prepare artifacts online (once, on an Internet-connected Rocky 9 box):
+#### 1. Prepare artifacts online (once, on an Internet-connected Rocky 10 box):
 - Mirror OS RPMs (BaseOS/AppStream/EPEL/Docker CE) with reposync and archive them.
 - Clone Kubespray, pre-download pip wheels for offline installs, and generate lists of required Kubernetes binaries and container images using contrib/offline.
 - Pull and save all container images and gather all binaries (kubeadm/kubelet/kubectl, containerd/runc/nerdctl, crictl, CNI, etcd, Helm, Cilium).
 #### 2. Seed Nexus in the offline LAN:
 - Load the archived RPMs into a YUM (hosted) repo (preserving repodata/).
-- Stand up a Docker (hosted) registry on `192.168.154.133:5000`, load all images, retag them under the required mirror namespaces, and push.
+- Stand up a Docker (hosted) registry on `nexus.soltani.co:5000`, load all images, retag them under the required mirror namespaces, and push.
-- Ensure every offline node has a local.repo pointing to Nexus and can dnf update without Internet.
+- Ensure every offline node has a `local.repo` pointing to Nexus and can dnf update without Internet.
 #### 3. Stage files on the Kubespray VM and serve over HTTP:
 - Place the offline binaries under /srv/offline-files/ following the exact paths Kubespray expects.
 - Serve them with a tiny HTTP server (`python3 -m http.server 8080`).
+- Or we can use Nexus again for that purpose.
 #### 4. Automate the cluster build with Kubespray:
-- Prepare an inventory for master1, worker1, worker2.
+- Prepare an inventory for master1.soltani.co, master2.soltani.co, master3.soltani.co, worker1.soltani.co, worker2.soltani.co.
 - Provide group_vars for offline, k8s-cluster, and containerd (mirrors, insecure HTTP, optional auth).
-- Run cluster.yml once to converge the cluster.
+- Run `cluster.yml` once to converge the cluster.
 #### 5. Verify and lock in:
-- Confirm nodes/Pods, image pull behavior (HTTP mirrors), and add-on minimalism.
+- Confirm nodes/Pods, image pull behavior (HTTPS mirrors), and add-on minimalism.
 - Capture the final configs and artifacts for audit and future rebuilds.

 This is infrastructure as code.
 Every input (versions, URLs, checksums, mirrors) is in version-controlled YAML, and the output is deterministic when rerun against the same artifacts.